minhnguyen250202/E-commerce-Website-Performance-Analysis-SQL-BigQuery/README.md

  - **📊 Observation:**

-Google is the top traffic source with **38,400 visits** and **a bounce rate of 51.56%** , indicating **a moderate of user engagement**.
+    - Google is the top traffic source with **38,400 visits** and **a bounce rate of 51.56%** , indicating **a moderate of user engagement**.

-Direct traffic performs relatively well with **a lower bounce rate of 43.27%**, suggesting that users who access the site directly are more engaged.
+    - Direct traffic performs relatively well with **a lower bounce rate of 43.27%**, suggesting that users who access the site directly are more engaged.

-Youtube shows **the highest bounce rate with 66.73%**, which may imply weaker intent or mismatched content expectations from users.
+    - Youtube shows **the highest bounce rate with 66.73%**, which may imply weaker intent or mismatched content expectations from users.

-#### TASK 3: REVENUE BY TRAFFIC SOURCE (Jun 2017)
+#### TASK 3: REVENUE BY TRAFFIC SOURCE (June 2017)

 - 📌 **Requirement:** Track and compare revenue performance by traffic source, both on a weekly and monthly basis for June 2017.